Writer-Sonic/Help-Me-See/README.md

 All information, including your progress, notes, and settings, is stored locally on your device.
 This means that your data remains private and only accessible to you.
 We do not have access to, nor do we collect, store, or share any of this data.

 ### Third-Party Services
-While we strive to maintain the highest level of privacy for our users, Help Me See does use third-party services for specific functionalities, namely advertising and in-app purchases.
+While we strive to maintain the highest level of privacy for our users, Help My Eyes does use third-party services for specific functionalities, namely advertising and in-app purchases.

 ### Advertising
 Our App DOES NOT display advertisements served by third-party ad networks.